Life4honor/TIL/aws/eks/README.md

 $ eksctl create cluster
 ```

-Sample scirpt to create `vtflow` cluster with managed node group is shown below
+Sample scirpt to create `vtflow` cluster with a managed node group is shown below

 ```sh
 #!/bin/bash